 It also lets you stay on top of growth liabilities, such as the potential for negative publicity from Passives and Detractors that are disappointed or frustrated with your product.
 By acting quickly to close the feedback loop, it can even prevent you from losing customers.

-Compared to other customer feedback metrics, NPS is the equivalent of taking a pair of blinders off.
-Not only is the data unbiased and accurate — it’s put in context as an aspect of your business’s growth, helping you make smarter, more effective decisions.
+NPS is the equivalent of taking a pair of blinders off.
+Not only is the data unbiased and accurate — it’s put into context as an aspect of your business’s growth, helping you to make smarter and more effective decisions.

-Of course, that doesn’t mean you should give up on other metrics.
+Of course, that doesn’t mean you should disconsider the other metrics.
 For instance, CES is still a useful way to get direct information about how clients interact with your services and products, and what tweaks you need to make to streamline the experience.
 You could actually use CES alongside NPS to measure consumer loyalty and referral marketing alongside how user-friendly your products/services are.

 Ready to Start Tracking Customer Satisfaction Metrics?

-If you want to learn how referrable your own brand is, you’ll be happy to know it’s quite easy to get started.
-All you need to do is sign-up for an account in our CX service.
+If you want to learn how your brand is perceived by your customers, how satisfied they are with your service and how simple it is to use, you’ll be happy to know it’s quite easy to get started.
+All you need to do is sign-up for a trial.

-It’s extremely user-friendly, you can set up complex automation scenarios with just a few clicks, and fully customize your survey templates to make the surveys better fit your brand’s identity.
+It’s extremely user-friendly, you can set up complex automation scenarios with just a few clicks, and fully customize your survey templates to make them better fit your brand’s identity.

 Additionally, you can set up triggers to automatically send out surveys whenever your customers perform a certain action, use segmentation to send targeted surveys, and even integrate numerous other services with Retently.